Canon 1200D vs 7D Mark II

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the contest (20 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the contest (21 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1200D or the 7D Mark II.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.